Economic Reforms in India in the Light of Social Justice and Welfare

 1. Introduction of Factory act

-The Indian Factories Act, 1948 has three major objectives
+The Indian Factories Act, of 1948 has three major objectives

 - To control factory working conditions